Initializing... drag & drop files here

 Supports: MOV

-To convert MOV to MP4, upload your .mov file — an iPhone clip or QuickTime export — to XConvert, keep the H.264 video, and click Convert.
-The file is processed on our servers and returns as a universally-playable MP4 in seconds, with no sign-up or watermark.
+To convert MOV to MP4, upload your .mov file — an iPhone clip or QuickTime export — to XConvert and click Convert.
+The file is re-encoded on our servers at a visually-lossless default preset and returns as a universally-playable MP4, with no sign-up or watermark.

-Real result: because the H.264 video is usually preserved, the MP4 looks essentially identical to the source and converts fast, while now playing on Windows, Android, editors, and the web where MOV often won't.
+Real result: the default "Very High" preset encodes H.264 at CRF 18 — the visually-lossless tier — so the MP4 is indistinguishable from the source in side-by-side viewing, while now playing on Windows, Android, editors, and the web where MOV often won't.

 MOV is Apple's QuickTime container, published as a proprietary format in 1991 and opened in 2001.
 MP4 (ISO/IEC 14496-14, standardized in 2003) was derived directly from the QuickTime File Format — the ISO used Apple's spec as the foundation.
 The two containers can hold the same codecs (H.264, H.265/HEVC, AAC), but MP4 wins on cross-platform support: Windows, Android, smart TVs, Roku, Chromecast, every modern browser.
 MOV often stalls on Windows Media Player or non-Apple devices without extra codec packs.
 Common reasons to convert: